MaximeKjaer/kjaer.io/_posts/2019-09-20-formal-verification.md

 Note that these formulas refer to subterms by their newly introduced equivalent variable.
 This prevents us from having an explosion of terms in this transformation.

-Each of these equivalences can be converted to CNF by using De Morgan's law, and switching between $\oplus$ and $\leftrightarrow$.
+Each of these equivalences can be converted to <abbr title="Conjunctive Normal Form">CNF</abbr> by using De Morgan's law, and switching between $\oplus$ and $\leftrightarrow$.
 The resulting conversions are:

 | Operation             | CNF                                              |
 | :-------------------- | :----------------------------------------------- |